eagee/SwimFishySwim/README.md

 SwimFishySwim
 =============

 Swim Fishy Swim is a now defunct Wii Homebrew project (back when everything was 4:3 and Unity3d was only on Macs).
-The project compiles to a rom capable of running in an SD card on the wii the XYZ toolchain.
+The project compiles to a rom capable of running in an SD card on the wii using the [WiiBrew](https://wiibrew.org/wiki/Main_Page) toolchain.